ericelliott/speculation/README.md

 });
 ```

-The actual implementation is different in order to support old browsers, but this is the gist.
+The actual implementation is different in order to support old browsers and handle edge-cases, but this is the gist. **Important note: For illustration purposes only!
+Use the official library for proper edge-case handling in production**.

 It's basically a thin wrapper around a call to the native `Promise` constructor.
 It exposes a very similar API to the native `Promise` constructor, dropping the `new` requirement (because it's extra typing for no benefit), and taking one extra parameter to handle promise cancellation.

 ## Why Speculations?